AmbiqAI/heartkit/docs/datasets/byod.md

 # Bring-Your-Own-Dataset (BYOD)

 The Bring-Your-Own-Dataset (BYOD) feature allows users to add custom datasets for training and evaluating models.
-This feature is useful when working with proprietary or custom datasets that are not available in the HeartKit library.
+This feature is useful when working with proprietary or custom datasets that are not available in the heartKIT library.

-## <span class="sk-h2-span">How it Works</span>
+## How it Works

 1. **Create a Dataset**: Define a new dataset that inherits `HKDataset` and implements the required abstract methods.